WangRongsheng/WangRongsheng.github.io/_publications/2024/2024-pub-example-3.md

 ---
-title:          Xiaoqing： A Q&A model for glaucoma based on LLMs
+title:          Xiaoqing： A Q&A Model for Glaucoma Based on LLMs
 date:           2024-05-01 00:01:00 +0800
 selected:       true
 pub:            "Computers in Biology and Medicine"